davisssamuel/self-hosted-website/README.md

 sudo systemctl status cloudflared
 ```

-## Connection closed by UNKNOWN port 65535 [:link:](https://community.cloudflare.com/t/unable-to-ssh-using-cloudflared/357068)
+## ERROR: Connection closed by UNKNOWN port 65535 [:link:](https://community.cloudflare.com/t/unable-to-ssh-using-cloudflared/357068)

-If the the `config.yml` file in `~/.cloudflared/` is not identical to the one in `/etc/cloudflared/`, connecting to the server with `ssh` will throw:
+If the the `config.yml` file in `~/.cloudflared/` is not identical to the one in `/etc/cloudflared/`, attempting to connect to the server with `ssh` will throw an error:

 ```
 kex_exchange_identification: Connection closed by remote host